iinkov/sportradar/README.md

 #Cons:

 > note: Sorry I didn't finish TDD Refactoring step last year.
 Also, I was to lazy to handle exceptions this time.
 Ideal result take times.
 So I just did the api the way it handle all of the values.
+I did focus on TDD and everything else could be discussed

 - ~~Is under-modelled.
 Rather see a Team class which encapsulates name and score, separate Match class composed of Teams, and possibly a Repository for Matches.~~
->Sorry, I'll skip it this time
+>It should be 3 layers, db, crud for teams and crud for matches in real life.
+Sorry, I'll skip it this time
 - ~~Match should be a separate class rather than being defined in LiveFootballWorldCupScoreboard.~~
 - ~~Match name field should be immutable.~~
 >I think it is already immutable